Yonish18/stats202-final-project/README.md

 Machine learning pipeline for predicting whether a URL is **relevant to a search query**, built using classification models and feature engineering techniques from statistical learning.

-This project was developed for **STATS 202: Statistical Learning and Data Science (Stanford Summer Session)**.
+I developed this project for **STATS 202: Statistical Learning and Data Science (Stanford Summer Session)**.

 The goal is to classify each query-URL pair as: